Rbfinch/grepq/README.md

 </span>
 <br>

+Further, you can run the `cookbook.sh` script in the `examples` directory to test the cookbook examples, and you can use `predate` (<https://crates.io/crates/predate>) if you prefer a Rust application to a shell script.

 **SARS-CoV-2 example**

 Count of the top five most frequently matched patterns found in SRX26602697.fastq using the pattern file SARS-CoV-2.txt (this pattern file contains 64 sequences of length 60 from Table II of this [preprint](https://doi.org/10.1101/2021.04.14.439840)):